born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 $S(\rho)=-\mathrm{Tr}(\rho \log\rho)$

 This entropy is a quantum generalization of the classical Shannon entropy.
-If $\{p_i\}_i$  are the eigenvalues of a density operator , then the von Neumann entropy equals the Shannon entropy of a random variable $X_\rho$ with same probability distribution :
+If $\{p_i\}_i$  are the eigenvalues of a density operator , then the von Neumann entropy equals the Shannon entropy of a random variable X($\rho$) with same probability distribution :

 ![von neumann equation](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vn_eq.png)